ViewFromTheBox/Fotographia/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/fotographia-wordpress-theme).

 == Changelog ==
+= 1.3 =
+- Changed the format for the date of posts to allow users to chose how the post date is formatted.
+- Tested with WordPress 4.7.

 = 1.2 =
 - Added a dark color scheme option
-- Tested with WordPress 4.6
+- Tested with WordPress 4.6.

 = 1.1.9 =
 - Changed the format of the homepage.
 The homepage slider was removed.
 Titles of posts now only show on hover.
 The top post section shows five posts now.